 If you don’t find relief with physical therapy, your GP may advise some analgesic/anti-inflammatory medications (such as ibuprofen or naproxen) to take care of the pain and the swelling.
 If these medications fail to produce the desired results, your GP may resort to prescribing steroid injections to curb the pain and swelling.

 If all the above mentioned non-surgical treatments fail to bring any improvement in the condition, surgical intervention may the option of the last resort.
 Surgery (called subacromial decompression) involves removing the torn tissue that is irritating the rotator cuff or widening the space around it so that it does not rub on any part.
+Schedule a surgical consultation to help you prepare if you were advised to undergo surgery.

 It is important to note that most shoulder impingement cases take about 3-6 months to heal completely and if the condition is severe, it may take up to a year to see full healing and recovery.